charlesfrye/FoundationalNeuroscience/pages/about.md

 icon: glyphicon-question-sign
 ---

-# About The Site:

-The following are questions about the fundamentals of neuroscience.
-I will be answering them at a rate of about one per day between January and April of 2016.

 # About Me:

 My name is [Charles Frye](https://github.com/charlesfrye) and I am a graduate student in the [Helen Wills Neuroscience Institute](http://neuroscience.berkeley.edu/) at the University of California, Berkeley.
-I am answering these questions in preparation for my oral exam to qualify as a PhD candidate.
+These questions are one component of the oral qualifying exam.

 # The Questions: